bhauman/rebel-readline/rebel-readline/README.md

 **Bindings of interest**

+* TAB => word completion and indentation in the whitespace at the start of a line
 * Ctrl-X_Ctrl-D => Show documentation for word at point
 * Ctrl-X_Ctrl-S => Show source for word at point
 * Ctrl-X_Ctrl-A => Show apropos for word at point